Today's Bible Reading: Matthew 11

 Rob Bell has popularized the idea that being a disciple of Christ, in response to Jesus' command to "take up my yoke," means to become a follower of the Teacher and to take up his teaching.
 Bell says that a rabbi's interpretations and teachings were called his "yoke" and that to "take up his yoke" was to accept his teachings with the goal of becoming like the rabbi, learning and explaining his yoke (teachings) to others.
 Whether this is accurate is much discussed and doubtful.
 Jewish teachers spoke of the "yoke" of the Torah and the yoke of the commandments, but no record exists of a Jewish teacher telling another person to "take up my yoke."
 Paul called the law a yoke of bondage.

 The text suggests that many yokes are wearisome and burdensome, but that Jesus' yoke is different.
 The text also says that taking Jesus' yoke allows us to learn from him, become like him, and find rest in his easy yoke and light burden.
 The yoke allowed pulling a burden with less stress and strain, and a good yoke made the work easier.
-The most obvious application is that Jesus allows us to bear the burdens of life more effectively.
+The most obvious application is that Jesus helps us to bear the burdens of life more easily.

 What aspects of life are most difficult for you personally?
 How does Jesus make these areas of life easier to bear?
 What aspects of Christianity are most difficult for you?
 How do you reconcile difficulties in the Christian life with Jesus' promise of an easier yoke and lighter burden?
 Does the text suggest that one of our problems may be that we have not yet clearly seen the things God is revealing through Jesus?